majidulkhan/majidulkhan/README.md

 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on GitHub
 - 🤔 I’m looking for help with Professional web developer
-- 💬 Ask me about Python
+- 💬 Ask me about web development
 - 📫 How to reach me: Twitter : https://twitter.com/MdMajidulKhan10